! 5 Tips for Your Jasper Elopement

 Banff or Jasper.
-Banff or Jasper.
-Banff or Jasper.
+Jasper or Banff.

 Do not get me wrong, I love Banff National Park so much!
 And you might be wondering who the heck Jasper is and why we are talking about him (or her or they or both or neither!)
 Well, Jasper is the lesser known National Park that is just north of Banff National Park in the Canadian Rockies.
 Why would you want to consider eloping here?
 The main reason is it is not as well known around the world, and takes a little more dedication to reach (see the map below).
 Many tourists do not make it all the way to Jasper National Park, and even if they do it is just for a day.
 Jasper National Park Elopement